adamjhc/stream-vertex-cover/README.md

 ## About

-This was my final year project while studying Computer Science at the University of Birmingham.
+This was my final year project while studying BSc Computer Science at the University of Birmingham.

 This project was supervised by [Rajesh Chitnis](https://rajeshchitnis.github.io/)